thindil/steamsky/README.md

   for debug mode build or for release mode: `gprbuild -XMode=release`.
 You can also use build script `build.sh`.
 Command: `./build.sh debug` will build the game in debug mode.
 Command: `.build.sh release` will build the game in release mode and put all needed files in *usr* directory.
+If you want to only build release version of the game, use only `gprbuild -XMode=release` command.

 ### Build unit tests